futureofcoding/futureofcoding.org/member-handbook.md

 You can use the :thread-please: reaction emoji to signal that something should probably be its own thread.

-#### Link Previews
+#### Links & Previews
+When sharing a link, please write an explanation of the thing you're linking to, and attach the link to some part of that text.
+In other words, we shouldn't see "http://blah.blah/blah" in your message.
+Handy tip: if you have a URL copied to your clipboard, you can select some text and then paste.
+Instead of replacing the selected text, Slack will turn that text into a clickable hyperlink using the URL you copied.

-When you post a message that includes a link, Slack will often generate a rich preview that appears under your message.
+Slack will often generate a rich preview that appears under your message.
 If you link to a video, the preview will allow the video to be watched right within Slack.
 This is nice!
 But often, these previews don't add anything of substance, and they eat up a lot of scroll height.
 In this case, please remove the rich preview (which, AFAIK, can only be done using the Slack web or desktop clients, not the mobile app).
-Admins will also remove these previews from time to time.
+Note that Admins will also remove these previews as needed.

 #### Slack Apps
 Unsolicited requests to add Slack Apps will be ignored.
 If you'd like to install an app, please start a discussion about it in `#administrivia` or DM `@ivanreese`.
 Describe in detail how the app will benefit the community at large, and how it aligns with the goals and vibe of the community.
 A request from an active member for an app that addresses a longtime pain felt by many is more likely to be approved.
 A request from a new member or an app that addresses a personal inconvenience is not.